-Our main product roadmap deliverables were to integrate to as many payment processors as possible; Square and Authorize.net were up next.
+Our main product roadmap deliverables were to integrate to as many payment processors as possible; Square , Authorize.net and Cybersource were up next.
 Via customer interviews I learned that by translating complex transactional data into meaningful information for merchants delivered critical value to business users without the internal resources to do this themselves.

 However, I started to put some work into strategically looking at our internal capabilities and realized the bigger opportunity was around building more complex insights around this valuable data asset that Control was accumulating.

-My research illustrated that Control was in a position to deliver unique and proprietary technology and data processing capabilities to larger, up-market clients.
+My research illustrated that Control was in a position to deliver unique and proprietary technology and data processing capabilities to larger, up-market clients such as Visa.

 ETL at Scale